Retailer Policy Manual

 N/A

-Severity of Confirmed Violation is determined by the date of the most recent violation.
+Severity of Confirmed Violation remedy is determined based on the date of the most recent violation occurrence:

-• If a violation was conducted after 12 months (specified by specific date) of the previous violation, then it would be considered 1st occurrence.
+• If a violation occurs after 12 months (as specified by a specific date) following the previous violation, it would be considered a first occurrence.